- Volatiles Focus Group: May 18th, Monday, 2-3 pm ET (UTC-4)

 Continued exploration and scientific research produces emerging markets and new opportunities to expand human commerce to the Moon.
 Efforts spawned from the Google Lunar X-Prize offer significant new opportunities for the lunar science community.

-To subscribe to the Volatiles Focus Group mailing list, please click here.
+To subscribe and get meeting connection information, join the Volatiles Focus Group mailing list here.